What Is Northern Pass?

 Polls have consistently found the public remains sharply divided on this issue.

 Some critics have pushed for the entire project to be buried.
-Politicians ranging from Governor Maggie Hassan to Sen. Kelly Ayotte to 2012 GOP presidential candidate Newt Gingrich have floated this move as having the potential to soften opposition.
+Politicians ranging from Sen. Maggie Hassan to former Sen. Kelly Ayotte to 2012 GOP presidential candidate Newt Gingrich have floated this move as having the potential to soften opposition.
 Eversource maintains this would be too expensive, and would effectively make the project impossible to pursue.

 Northern Pass has considered a number of routes for the project, but has publicly announced three.
 The first, unveiled in 2011, faced major backlash from North Country residents and environmental groups.